mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The KeyPackage is invalid according to {{keypackage-validation}}.

-* The LeafNode in the KeyPackage shares the same `signature_key` with another LeafNode in the group.

-* The LeafNode in the KeyPackage shares the same `encryption_key` with another LeafNode in the group.
+* The LeafNode in the KeyPackage shares the same `signature_key` or `encryption_key` with another LeafNode in the group.

-* The Credential in the KeyPackage represents a client already in the group according to the application.

 An Add is applied after being included in a Commit message.
 The position of the Add in the list of proposals determines the leaf node where the new member will